Allied Health Quick Careers Guide

 Job Outlook: There is a predicted growth of 11% in this industry from 2018 to 2028.

-Mental health service technicians are also referred to as psychiatric or behavioral health technicians, are the workers who help to care for mentally, behaviorally, or emotionally affiliated people, to help them gain back their quality of life, or to help them achieve it.
+Mental health service technicians are also referred to as psychiatric or behavioral health technicians, are the front line workers who help to care for individuals with mental illness, behavioral and developmental disabilities and addiction issues to help them gain back their quality of life, or to help them achieve it.

 Salary: The average salary for this position is $30,645.

 Typical Entry-Level Education: At least 480 hours of college courses, plus one year of relevant work experience, or more is required, along with a high school diploma or GED.

 Job Outlook: There is a predicted 12% growth from 2018 to 2028 in this industry.